Readiz/svelte-split-pane/README.md

 # Split Pane for Svelte

 This is a splitter plugin for Svelte Application.

-Easy to use to separate panes horizontally.
+Easy to use to separate panes horizontally / vertically.

 ![](2021-02-07-23-58-06.png)

 #### Usage

-It is easy to use, just use slots to place contents.
+Just use slots to place contents.
 ```html
 <script>
     import { HSplitPane, VSplitPane } from 'svelte-split-pane';